 Face-to-Face: Students must attend each session and be on time.
 If you have questions about an absence, please see the instructor.
-Part of your grade is based on your participation in activities each assigned class.
+Part of your grade is based on your attendance each assigned class day (and your compliance with CDC guidelines of wearing masks, social distancing, and completing the screening paperwork).
 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Additionally, if you are absent, and you do not communicate with the instructor in a timely manner, you will not be able to make up graded assignments we complete in class.
 You may be dropped from the course with an "X" or an "F" if I believe the objectives of the course cannot be met due to your lack of participation and attendance (I start getting concerned after the 3rd absence).
 If you have excessive absences, I will try to contact you.
 If you have excessive absences and you do not respond to my attempts to contact you, you will receive an F in the course.
 Participation means active engagement.
 A person cannot be actively engaged if texting or using a cell phone.
 Excessive or disruptive use of a cell phone in class may be counted as an absence.
 Please email me if you know you will be absent.